-It was late on Tuesday evening that the negotiators representing the EU’s two legislators, the EU governments and the European Parliament, finally agreed on a compromise law that require multinational companies to disclose where – or if – they pay corporate taxes, so called public country-by-country reporting (pCBCR).
+It was late on Tuesday evening that the negotiators representing the EU’s two legislators — the EU governments and the European Parliament — finally agreed on a compromise law that would require multinational companies to disclose where — or if — they pay corporate taxes: the so-called public country-by-country reporting (pCBCR).

 But transparency activists are not as happy.
 Transparency International calls on MEPs and EU governments to vote down the compromise, as the European Parliament gave in to the Council on the main issue of conflict: the geographical scope of the EU law.

 The European Parliament, which had adopted its position on the draft law five years ago, wanted all countries covered by public tax reporting.
-Basically that it should be mandatory for, say, IKEA to report on their sales and corporate taxes also in the UK and the US.
+Basically that it should be mandatory for, say, IKEA to report on its sales and corporate taxes even in the UK and the US.

-The EU governments, which only adopted its position this February, had wanted a much narrower scope.
-Leading up to the last round of negotiations, the French government had advocated that companies should only be obliged to the aggregated tax information for countries outside the EU.
-Its position paper was later revealed to have been drafted by the French employer association Medef.
+The EU governments, who only adopted their position this February, wanted a much narrower scope.
+Leading up to the last round of negotiations, the French government had advocated that companies should only be obliged to disclose aggregated tax information for countries outside the EU.
+Its position paper was later revealed to have been drafted by the French employer association, Medef.

 The European Parliament all but accepted the Council’s demands.
 The compromise deal means that reporting is mandatory only in the EU countries, in countries that are on the EU’s “black list” of tax havens, and in countries that have been on the “grey list” of tax havens for at least two years in a row.

-The actual impact of the Tuesday deal is that multinationals’ tax information will only be made public for 46 countries: the 27 EU countries, the 12 on the black list and 7 countries that have been on the grey list for two years, including Turkey.
+The actual impact of Tuesday’s deal is that multinationals’ tax information will only be made public for 46 countries: the 27 EU countries, the 12 on the blacklist, and 7 countries that have been on the grey list for two years, including Turkey.

-But, argues Green MEP Sven Giegold, since most European tax money lost, actually go to tax havens within the EU, the agreement will have a real impact.
+But, Green MEP Sven Giegold argues that since most European tax money that is lost actually goes to tax havens within the EU, the agreement will have a real impact.

-Transparency International instead fear that public country-by-country reporting mainly for the EU could lead to European companies moving parts of their tax planning outside the EU.
+Meanwhile, Transparency International fears that public country-by-country reporting mainly for the EU could lead to European companies moving parts of their tax planning outside the EU.

 “In Europe, it is wiser to make a start with a good compromise rather than to wait forever for a supposedly ideal solution.”MEP Sven Giegold

-Another point of contention between the European Parliament and the Council was the “safeguard clause”, which allows companies to not report information judged “commercially sensitive” for a period, but will have to published it retroactively.
+Another point of contention between the European Parliament and the Council was the “safeguard clause” which allows companies to not report information judged “commercially sensitive” for a period.
+Instead, they have the chance to publish it retroactively.
 In the final deal, the clause was limited to five years, while the Council had wanted six years.